 Earth & fire

-Possibly the biggest example of two cultures coalescing harmoniously in this country is Old City Baku, which was once protected during the Russian Empire-era wars by fortress walls and towers, most notably, the Maiden Tower that overlooks the Caspian Sea which, along with the Old City, is the first region in Azerbaijan to be listed as a World Heritage Site by UNESCO, a title well-deserved, no doubt.
+Possibly the biggest example of two cultures coalescing harmoniously in this country is Old City Baku, which was once protected during the Russian Empire-era wars by fortress walls and towers, most notably, the Maiden Tower that overlooks the Caspian Sea.
+Along with the Old City, this is the first region in Azerbaijan to be listed as a World Heritage Site by UNESCO - a title well-deserved, no doubt.
 Dating back to around 12th century, the walls are a far cry from their former glory, perhaps burdened with the sheer weight of its history, but intimidating all the same.
 With its cobblestone streets lined on both sides by local shops that sell everything from jewellery and apparel to carpets and other quirky knick-knacks, the Old City immediately transports you to a bygone era of simple living wrought by battles of yore.

 A fluid affair